Mimis-Latlaeg-Hattalag/fintech-canary/README.md

 ## Stumping Grounds

-I ws stumped by this request.
+I was stumped by this request.
 And there are several reasons for that:

 - It is for lead engineering position.
 - No production quality code will roll its own client.
     - The standard is mature, well weathered and unchanging;
     - Many libraries exist that seamlessly handle complexities like paging;
     - Mature libraries like Ktor, OkHttp, and WebClient (Spring) exist.

-Nevertheless I got intrigued by the HttClient which doesn't share DSL with any of the mainstream libraries today.
+Nevertheless I got intrigued by the HttpClient which doesn't share DSL with any of the mainstream libraries today.

 ## The Solution